 Professor Philip Ogden

-Philip Ogden is Senior Adviser to the Principal and Professor of Human Geography.
+Philip Ogden is Professor of Human Geography.
 He served as Senior Vice Principal of Queen Mary from 2005 to 2011, with particular responsibility for estate development.
 He was previously Vice Principal for the Humanities and Social Sciences (1998-2006) and Head of Geography (1992-6).

 His research interests include demographic change and migration.
 He is currently working on contemporary household changes in European cities, both in suburbs and central cities; and on French rural society 1900-1950.

-He Chairs the St Paul's Way School Trust in Tower Hamlets; and Chairs the Governors at Bancroft's School in Woodford on behalf of the Drapers' Company.
+He chaired the St Paul's Way School Foundation Trust from 2010-15 and is now a Patron of the school.
 He served as a Trustee of the St Bartholomew's Hospital Medical College Trust from 2003-13 and of the Central Foundation Schools of London 2010-13.
 He is currently an Adviser to the London Chamber Orchestra and was elected to the Academy of Social Sciences in 2009.
+He was made a Freeman of the City of London in 2009 and admitted to the Livery of the Drapers' Company in 2012.
+He joined the Governing Body of Bancroft's School in Woodford Green in 2011 and has been Chairman since 2013.

 Key recent publications: